robcamp-code/Financial-News-Sentiment-Analysis/README.md

 This can be represented by the following dataframe:

-I did not include every column, but
+I did not include every column, but you can see how our model will use the information from the headline to make a prediction.
+Using word counts can give us some useful plots for understanding which words contribute to news sentiment.

+## RNN